doxkool/GravyRenderer/Readme.md

 # Setting-up the building environnement

-Please note that VSCode IDE is use to develop Poutine.
+Please note that VSCode IDE is use to develop this project.

 ## Requirements
 This project use `Cmake` to generate the project files.